Skip to main content

 Benefits of loan pricing

 Another benefit of having a loan-pricing policy or model is that it provides the institution with defensible measures for justifying pricing changes and for avoiding charges of discriminatory pricing, which some lenders have faced in recent years.
-Officials with the banking regulatory agencies recently outlined best practices they encourage as they relate to evaluating an institution’s fair lending risk, and one of those best practices was to document pricing and other underwriting criteria, including exceptions.
+Officials with the banking regulatory agencies have outlined best practices for assessing fair lending risk, and one of those practices is for institutions to document pricing and other underwriting criteria, including exceptions.

 Considerations of loan-pricing models